Skokie (film)

-Plot
+Plot summary

 The peace of Skokie, a comfortable suburban village located just north of Chicago, is threatened when Frank Collin, a politically astute neo-Nazi organizer, selects the place as the site of his next rally.
 Close to 40 percent of the village's population is Jewish, and many of them are survivors of the Holocaust.
 They see the march as a warning and reminder of their days as concentration camp prisoners.

 The Jewish community decides to stand against the rally at all costs to make sure that the Holocaust will never be forgotten or allowed to happen again.

 Moderate leaders Bert Silverman and Abbot Rosen advise the Jewish community to ignore the neo-Nazis; the strategy they put forward is "quarantine", isolating the meeting by totally ignoring the neo-Nazi presence and refusing to be provoked.
 They see their logic as simple: if the Jewish community refuses to acknowledge the rally and thus refuses to feed the media any publicity, the meeting will be futile and eventually forgotten.

 However, one citizen challenges their argument.
 A Holocaust survivor, Max Feldman, says that he was told to ignore the Nazis nearly 40 years ago in Germany, and before he knew it he was in a concentration camp.
 He says this time he will take action, and he is ready to shed blood if necessary.
 Led by this de facto spokesman, most members of the community agree to protest.